Celebration of Undergraduate Research, Scholarship & Creative Activity

 Student Center 3rd Floor Concourse

 What is the Celebration of Undergraduate Research, Scholarship, and Creative Activity?
 It is an annual showcase of student scholarly and creative work, and provides a forum for students to share their work with, and be celebrated by, the Marist community.
-The 1st Celebration was held in April 2002 and was limited to a display of posters.
-CURSCA 2014 will feature keynote speaker, poster sessions, oral presentations, and other means of expression such as musical and dramatic performances, artwork, and other types of scholarly and creative activity.
+The first celebration was held in April 2002 and was limited to a display of posters.
+CURSCA 2015 will feature a keynote speaker, poster sessions, oral presentations, and other means of expression such as musical and dramatic performances, artwork, and other types of scholarly and creative activity.

 Who must present?
 All students who have received any financial support for their research, scholarship and creative activities from the College are required to present at CURSCA, and will be given priority if space and time constraints arise.
 Students must have a faculty sponsor to submit and present their work.

 What types of work may be presented?
 Students may present research or scholarly/creative activity that they have already prepared or presented for another purpose, such as an independent study or senior project, a conference presentation, or a recital.
-While we prefer that students present work that is not course-embedded, work that was undertaken as part of formal coursework is welcome.
-A Faculty Committee will review and prioritize submissions in the event that space and time limitations become a problem.
+We prefer that students present work that goes beyond a course assignment; that is, work that represents a higher level of independent scholarship; however, work that was undertaken as part of a course is acceptable.
+A Faculty Committee will review and prioritize submissions based on available time and space.
 Please indicate any special needs (e.g., audio-visual or room configuration) regarding your presentation on the registration form.

-- Posters should be set up between 11:00-11:30 AM in the designated spaces on the second floor on easels and should remain up until 1:30 PM.
+- Posters should be set up between 10:30-11:00 AM in the designated spaces (SC3102-5) on easels and should remain up until 1:30 PM.
 How much space is available to display posters?
 We can accommodate posters up to a size of 48 inches wide x 36 inches high.
 We will supply easels and presentation boards, but presenters should bring their own push pins or thumb tacks.

-- Works of artistic expression (paintings, digital media, sculpture, music, dance, theater) which can be accommodated in the Student Center facilities.
+- Works of artistic expression (paintings, digital media, sculpture, music, dance, theater) will also be accommodated.

 What if there is more than one author or presenter on my project?
 All co-authors may act as co-presenters.
 The registration form asks you to indicate one of the authors to serve as the Contact Person for the group.
 List other presenters' names after yours.
 Remember, each submission must have the approval of a faculty sponsor to present their work; this faculty sponsor will validate the quality of your work